jaxkyoung/WM392_Assignment_2/report.md

 	}
 ```

-The code above uses a for loop and the parameter `digit`{.c} to convert the chosen digit into a character array using the `digits`{.c} map that is defined above.
+Using the parameter `position`{.c}, the converted char array is copied to the corresponding LED digit depending on what position was selected.
+The `popDigit()`{.c} function is then used in the task below the snippet below.

 ```c
 	// check position requested and fill corresponding digit array